Effective Cooling: Room AC vs. the Electric Fan

 Today engineers are working to develop modern versions of room air conditioners and electric fans.
 However, they're not focused on simply cooling indoor temperatures; they're focused on saving energy too!

 Most air conditioners feature energy efficient cooling systems.
-They've switched to R-410A refrigerants, a new option that earns an Energy Star rating form the government.
+They've switched to R-410A refrigerants, a new option that earns an Energy Star rating from the government.

 Electric fans are made with energy efficient low-watt motors designed to use as little electricity as possible.
 New models feature high RPM's and CFM's to effectively aerate the room wihtout using too much energy.